cresset-template/cresset/README.md

    wiping out all previous variables.v Using `docker`/`docker compose` to enter containers is strongly recommended.

+2. iTerm2 users must change their settings to enable mouse wheel scrolling inside `tmux`.
+Go to Settings > Advanced > Mouse > Scroll wheel sends arrow keys when in alternate screen mode.
+   Change the setting to "Yes".

-2. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
+3. `pip install package[option]` will fail on the terminal because of Z-shell globbing.
 Characters such as `[`,`]`,`*`, etc. will be interpreted by Z-shell as special commands.
 Use string literals, e.g., `pip install 'package[option]'` for cross-shell consistency.

-3. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
+4. PyTorch source builds require a corresponding `magma-cudaXXX` package in the PyTorch anaconda channel.
 CUDA 11.4.x is not available as `magma-cuda114` is unavailable.
 Neither can new versions of CUDA be used until a `magma` package is published.

-4. If the build fails during `git clone`, simply try `make build` again.
+5. If the build fails during `git clone`, simply try `make build` again.
    Most of the build will be cached.
 Failure is probably due to networking issues during installation.
 Updating git submodules is [not fail-safe](https://stackoverflow.com/a/8573310/9289275).

-5. `torch.cuda.is_available()` will return a `...
+6. `torch.cuda.is_available()` will return a `...
 UserWarning:
    CUDA initialization:...` error or the image will simply not start if the CUDA driver on the host is incompatible with the CUDA version on the Docker image.
 Either upgrade the host CUDA driver or downgrade